 And how about this for behind a bike…..

 “The Cricket’s shell, made from aluminum composite panels, provides an unprecedented degree of insulation without warping.
 The result is an economical, lightweight and athletic trailer that exceeds industry norms for innovation, aerodynamics and durability.
 With a single touch roof latch that opens in seconds, Cricket removes the tricky set-up associated with most pop-ups, making it easy to use for all ages and abilities.
 Dual entry doors make loading and unloading a breeze.”

-New for 2017 is a sleek silver Cricket.
+Newest is the sleek silver Cricket.
 The same company make adventure trailers called Tigermoth and Woolly Bear – both equally versatile, well-equipped and weird to look at.

 Sadly not available in the UK just yet.
 Price: $12,000 upwards

 “GO is simply the most versatile camping trailer on the planet and was called “The Coolest.
 Camper.
 Ever.” by National Geographic Adventure.
 As well as being superbly designed and built to the highest standards, it happens to be the only camper that can actually take your toys to the playground.
 Canoeing, mountain biking, road racing, motocross – your outdoor adventures will never be the same again!”

 Price: From around £9,000, though they seem to have lost their UK distributor.